intermine/im-docs/docs/support/upgrade.rst

 Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use Maven to manage InterMine dependencies, including your mine-specific data sources.
+You will need Maven installed.
+We use Maven to manage mine-specific InterMine dependencies, including your mine-specific data parsers.

 .. code-block:: base